 Clause 23.
 Where the contractor is a partnership firm or a consortium, prior approval in writing of the Engineer-in-Charge shall be obtained for any change made in the constitution of the firm/consortium.
 Where the contractor is an individual or a Hindu Undivided Family (HUF) business concern, such approval as aforesaid shall likewise be obtained, before the contractor enters into any partnership agreement/Memorandum of Articles whereunder the partnership firm/ consortium would have the right to carry out the works hereby undertaken by the contractor.
-If previous approval as aforesaid is not obtained, the contractisliable to be rescribed.
+If previous approval as aforesaid is not obtained, the contractisliable to be rescaled.

-Works to be under direction of Engineer-in-Charge Clause 24.
+Clause 24.
 All works to be executed under the contract shall be executed under the direction of Engineer-in-Charge.
 Further instructions/advices, if felt necessary by Superintending Engineer/ Chief Engineer, shall also be binding to be communicated by the Engineer-in-Charge.